joshlarsen/aws-recon/readme.md

 #### Errors

 API exceptions related to permissions are silenlty ignored in most cases.
-These errors are usually due either using a role without sufficient permissions, or trying to query a service that isn't enabled/available in your region/account.
+These errors are usually due to either using a role without sufficient permissions, or trying to query a service that isn't enabled/available in your region/account.

 ```
 t2.us-east-1.EC2.describe_subnets.0